 In all the photos, the front row players will be highlighted in red so that they stand out.

 Rotation 1 can be a little tricky because all three of the front row players are lined up out of position.
-The front row outside hitter (OH1) is hitting right side, the right side hitter is in the middle and the middle hitter (MH1) is outside.
-Ideally, your right side hitter in this rotation can also hit some of the quicker options and that give you some different playsets to implement.
+The front row outside hitter (OH1) is hitting right side, the right side hitter is in the middle, and the middle hitter (MH1) is outside.
+Ideally, your right side hitter in this rotation can also hit some of the quicker options, and that gives you some different playsets to implement.

 On the right side of the photo, if your outside hitter (OH1) is struggling or you'd like them to safely be in the offense, you can pull the right side hitter (RSH) back to pass and push the outside hitter forward.